Vienna takes centre stage for UEFA Congress and Executive Committee meeting | Inside UEFA

 Tuesday 10 May: Executive Committee – UEFA EURO 2024 remaining event match schedule and appointment of hosts

-UEFA President Aleksander Čeferin hosts the Executive Committee’s assembly, with the UEFA EURO 2024 remaining event match schedule among the many agenda gadgets:
+UEFA President Aleksander Čeferin hosts the Executive Committee’s assembly, with the UEFA EURO 2024 remaining event match schedule among the many agenda objects:

 • Appointment of hosts